Noli Principe Manalang: Style and themes

 Through an arresting visual approach, Manalang's body of works speaks of a contemporary metacognition of the Filipino psyche while also mirroring the diverse cultural influences of the Filipino nation.

 Other works

 Manalang is also a jewelry designer.
-He was recognized during the 6th Hiyas Jewelry Design and Manufacturing Competition where he was hailed as one of the emerging jewelry artists of his generation.
+He was recognized during the 6th Hiyas Jewelry Design and Manufacturing Competition where he was endorsed as an emerging jewelry artist of his generation.
 Manalang also dabbles in ecclesiastical jewelry and vestment art.
-Creating iconic pieces in collaboration with respected artists in the field, he is at the forefront of reviving this slowly dying cultural tradition, where the mission is to create art that touches the lives of the viewer and reconnects the on-looker with the Divine.
+Creating pieces in collaboration with other artists in the field, he is part of reviving thiscultural tradition, where the mission is to create art that touches the lives of the viewer and reconnects the on-looker with the Divine.